CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 3.md

 # Setting up Mail server and Booklab

-- Downloaded the [iso file](www.hackerhousebook.com/hh-mailserver-v1-i386.hybrid.iso) provided in the book which is the mail server.
+- Download the [iso file](www.hackerhousebook.com/hh-mailserver-v1-i386.hybrid.iso) provided in the book which is the mail server.
-  - After it is downloaded, the picture below is what you should see,
+  - After it is downloaded, the picture below is what you should see
 ![Capture](https://user-images.githubusercontent.com/81980702/116940216-3f492580-ac33-11eb-941c-b9af647f4cbc.JPG)

+- Download the [iso file](www.hackerhousebook.com/hh-booklab-v1-i386.hybrid.iso) provided in the book which is the book lab.
-- The next VM is the book lab provded in the book.
-Here is the [ISO](www.hackerhousebook.com/hh-booklab-v1-i386.hybrid.iso) and the picture below is the booklab running
+  - After it is downloaded, the picture below is what you should see
 ![Capture1](https://user-images.githubusercontent.com/81980702/116941409-3c4f3480-ac35-11eb-9b41-8a00dbecea35.JPG)

 # Installing guest additions
-* On VirtualBox, go to devices > Insert Guest Additions CD image
+- On VirtualBox, go to devices > Insert Guest Additions CD image

-* This allows the VM to be seen in FUll Screen and add other features
+  - This allows the VM to be seen in FUll Screen and add other features

-* In some VMs the virtual CD is mounted to ``/media/cdrom0``
+- In some VMs the virtual CD is mounted to ``/media/cdrom0``

 # Testing Virtual Environment
-* The mail server ip is ``192.168.1.108``
+- The mail server ip is ``192.168.1.108``

-* Using Kali Linux, I can ping the mail server using ``ping <TargetIP>`` and receive some feedback.
-The image below shows that Kali can connect to the mail server
+- Using Kali Linux, the user can ping the mail server using ``ping <TargetIP>`` and receive some feedback.
+  - The image below shows that Kali can connect to the mail server
 ![Capture](https://user-images.githubusercontent.com/81980702/116943227-c351dc00-ac38-11eb-8cd2-bc6d78a9725f.JPG)

-* ``Ctrl + C`` stops the device from continuously pinging
+  - ``Ctrl + C`` stops the device from continuously pinging

 # Creating Vulnerable Servers
-* [vulnhub](www.vulnhub.com) has great "boot2root" challenges
+- [vulnhub](www.vulnhub.com) has great "boot2root" challenges

-* VMs are great for testing exploits or tools
+  - VMs are great for testing exploits or tools

-* **Hypervisor** and **cloudbursts** can run malware on your computer through a virtual machine
+  - **Hypervisor** and **cloudbursts** can run malware on your computer through a virtual machine